playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ```

-But of course, this comes with downsides when trying to include this logic into a framework, such as:
+But this comes with downsides when trying to include this logic in a framework, such as:

 - No access to side effect cleanup
 - No automatic-re-rendering when `height` or `width` changes

-Luckily for us, we can do this with our frameworks with full access to all of the other framework-specific APIs we've covered until now.
+Luckily for us, we can do this with our frameworks with full access to all the other framework-specific APIs we've covered until now.

 <!-- tabs:start -->